Events and webhooks

 The URL must respond with a HTTP status code of 200-299 within 15 seconds, otherwise the webhook delivery is considered failed and may be retried.
 For further details, see the error handling section.

-We recommend that you add a secret token to your webhook.
-This can be done in the Signicat Dashboard when you are creating the subscription.
+We recommend that you add a secret token to your webhook when creating the subscription.
+To do this:

 Using your secret token, we create a HMAC-SHA256 signature of the request body.
 All requests include a X-Signicat-Signature header containing this signature, which you then can use to validate the integrity of the payload and its origin.